Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties: Introduction

 The proof of this result relies on the decomposition of the Jacobian varieties $\Jac(C_{2^m})$ given in Section \ref{sec:decomposition} and on analyzing the Hodge groups of the factors $\Jac(C'_{2^d+1})$.
+This result is highly dependent on the degree of $x$.
+For example, in \cite{GoodsonDegeneracy}, the second author proved that $\Jac(y^2=x^n-1)$ is degenerate whenever $n$ is divisible by $pq$, where $p$ and $q$ are (not necessarily distinct) odd primes.
+Until recently, there was not a technique in the literature for computing the Sato-Tate groups of degenerate abelian varieties, however one has now been established specifically for the family $\Jac(y^2=x^n+1)$ in \cite{GalleseGoodsonLombardo}.

-Once we have established nondegeneracy, we are able to give a complete description of the Sato-Tate group for each family of curves.
-We use similar techniques to those used in \cite{EmoryGoodson2022} and \cite{GoodsonCatalan}, but with the added challenge of considering families of twists.
-The Jacobians of the curves $C'_{2^{d}+1}$ appear as factors of the Jacobians of the curves $C_{2^m}$, and we are able to describe the Sato-Tate group of the former in terms of that of the latter (see Proposition \ref{prop:ST0x^2m-c} and Theorem \ref{thm:STx^2m-c}).
+Once we have established nondegeneracy, we are able to give a complete description of the Sato-Tate group for each family of curves by first determining their twisted Lefschetz groups.
+We use similar techniques to those used in \cite{EmoryGoodson2022} and \cite{GoodsonCatalan}.
+The Jacobians of the curves $C'_{2^{d}+1}$ appear as factors of the Jacobians of the curves $C_{2^m}$, and we are able to describe the Sato-Tate group of the latter in terms of that of the former.